How To Write An Effective Title Tag?

 Take advantage of your brand

-If you have a well-known brand, you can add it to your titles to increase your click-through rates.
-We still suggest you add your brand name at the end of the title.
-In some cases, you may want to focus on your brand in pages such as “Home” or “About us”.
-As mentioned before, Google may add your brand to your title automatically.
-It is always highly recommended that you preview your search results.
+Adding your brand name to the titles of your website can increase click-through rates, especially if you have a well-known brand.
+However, it is recommended to add the brand name at the end of the title.
+In some cases, you may want to focus on your brand in pages such as the homepage or the about us page.
+As previously mentioned, Google may automatically add your brand name to your title.
+It is important to preview your search results to ensure that the title is displayed correctly and contains all the necessary information.

 Write for your customers